blosavio/chlog/README.md

           <p>
             A <code>js/cljs</code> widget embedded in a webpage that presents a <em>current version</em> selector and a <em>target version</em> selector.
 Then, based on each selection, the utility would collapse all the intervening versions and list the breaking and non-breaking changes.
-Someone considering switching versions could quickly click around and compare the available versions. <em>Switching from version 3 to version 4 introduces one breaking change</em> whereas <em>Switching from version 3 to version 5 involves that same breaking change, plus another breaking change in a function we don&apos;t use.</em> Therefore, switching to version 4 or version 5 is equivalent.
+Someone considering switching versions could quickly click around and compare the available versions. <em>Switching from version&nbsp;3 to version&nbsp;4 introduces one breaking change</em> whereas <em>Switching from version&nbsp;3 to version&nbsp;5 involves that same breaking change, plus another breaking change in a function we don&apos;t use.</em> Therefore, switching to version&nbsp;4 or version&nbsp;5 is equivalent.
           </p>
         </li>
         <li>